University of Florida Homepage

 Project Description:

 Are you passionate about nutrition, child development, or public health?
 Join a dynamic research team studying how breastfeeding influences infant outcomes over time in a real-world birth cohort!
 This project offers a unique opportunity for undergraduate students to explore the intersection of maternal nutrition and pediatric health through hands-on dietary data analysis.
 Our primary goal is to investigate how breastfeeding practices—from exclusive breastfeeding to mixed feeding—impact infant growth, development, and health markers during the critical first year of life.
 Using data collected as part of a longitudinal birth cohort study, we aim to identify dietary patterns, explore associations with health outcomes, and contribute meaningful insights to the science of early-life nutrition.
 This project is ideal for students interested in medicine, nutrition, maternal and child health, epidemiology, or data science.
 No prior research experience required, but curiosity, attention to detail, and willingness to learn are a must!
 Interns must complete IRB training prior to beginning internship duties.
+Programming and computer science background (data analysis) & diet/nutrition (dietary analysis) preferred.

 Shakespeare Animal Fund of Alachua County (Community Organization)